melissawm/napari.github.io/dev/_sources/gallery/add_image_transformed.rst

 Add image transformed
 =====================

-Display one image and transform it using the :func:`view_image` API.
+Display one image and transform it using the :func:`add_image` API.

 .. tags:: visualization-basic

 ..
-GENERATED FROM PYTHON SOURCE LINES 9-19
+GENERATED FROM PYTHON SOURCE LINES 9-20